chrishulbert/flare/README.md

 Simple 2-way sync to Backblaze B2

 * Hidden files are deliberately not synced.
 Things would quickly get out of hand (eg collisions/conflicts) if we synced eg git metadata, so I simply don't do that.
 This also has the upside of ignoring .DS_Store nonsense.
+* macOS touches folder's last modified dates whenever it changes a .DS_Store, which makes for extra work unfortunately.